Bitcoin Developer Guide

 Pre-populate a database with a number of public keys or addresses, and then distribute on request a pubkey script or address using one of the database entries.
 To avoid key reuse, webservers should keep track of used keys and never run out of public keys.
 This can be made easier by using parent public keys as suggested in the next method.

 Use a parent public key to create child public keys.
 To avoid key reuse, a method must be used to ensure the same public key isn’t distributed twice.
-This can be a database entry for each key distributed or an incrementing pointer to the current child key index number.
+This can be a database entry for each key distributed or an incrementing pointer to the key index number.

 Neither method adds a significant amount of overhead, especially if a database is used anyway to associate each incoming payment with a separate public key for payment tracking.
 See the Payment Processing section for details.